When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Clear snow periodically instead of waiting for it to finish falling.
+• Clear snow frequently during a storm rather than waiting for it to stop piling up.

 Spraying frying pan with cooking oil